About Us

 • Royal Historical Society of Queensland

-• Aboriginal Victoria (listed as a Heritage Advisor)
+• Victorian Government First Peoples- State Relations (listed as a Heritage Advisor)

 The Greenwood Consultancy office is based on the Sunshine Coast in Queensland, however, we work all over Australia and overseas.